flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 TODO: Remove this section if there are not any general updates.

 ## Memory updates
-* Add support for renaming heap snapshots in the Diff tool - [#5997](https://github.com/flutter/devtools/pull/5997)
+* Added a context menu to rename or delete a heap snapshot from the list - [#5997](https://github.com/flutter/devtools/pull/5997)

 ## Debugger updates
 TODO: Remove this section if there are not any general updates.